 Mazda Australia has given its BT-50 a mid-life makeover for 2025, and we liked it so much on the launch drive, we’ve now added one to the 4×4 shed.

 The BT-50 we have is actually one of the cars used for the launch, where we were impressed by the range of quality accessories now offered by Mazda – so we opted for one that has been suitably accessorised for our uses.
-Our car is the GT-spec BT-50 that has a RRP of $66,170.
-The team at Mazda has then added almost $16K worth of factory-backed accessories, some of which are from known and respected 4×4 aftermarket brands.

 While the single-hoop steel front bumper is a product developed in Australia for Mazda, the driving lights mounted on it come from well-known brand, Lightforce.
 In fact, they are Lightforce’s premium ‘Beast’ LED lights that offer multiple beam patterns and exceptional performance.